 To Understand The Standard Deck We First Need to Divide It In Two

-The standard tarot deck is divided into two sections known as the major arcana and the minor arcana.
+The standard tarot deck is divided into two sections known as the Major Arcana and the Minor Arcana.
 Arcana is a synonym for deep secret or mystery.
-A good way to differentiate the two arcanas is this:
+A good way to differentiate the two Arcana cards is this:

 I’ve written 2 articles that is a great complement to this article.
 These articles review and discuss how to use and read these 2 sets of Arcana cards: